Deviation bound for non-causal machine learning: Introduction

 \section{Introduction}

-Concentration inequalities have been widely used in machine learning theory.
-Model selection techniques, for instance, relies heavily on concentration inequality \cite{massart2007concentration}.
-They have also been used for high dimensional procedures \cite{bickel2009simultaneous, alquier2020high} or for studying different machine learning framework, such as time series prediction \cite{kuznetsov2015learning}, online machine learning \cite{sanchez2015time} or classification problems \cite{freund2004generalization}.
-Many concentration inequalities has been proposed for different framework and different hypothesis.
-An interested reader may read \cite{boucheron2013concentration} for an overview on stationary concentration inequalities.
-However, independance hypothesis \cite{dedeckerdeviation2015} and stationarity hypothesis \cite{alquier2019exponential} has been relaxed multiple times.
-In particular, many ways has been proposed to handle dependant models, such as mixing time (), contraction condition () and spectral conditions ().
+Concentration inequalities are widely used in statistical learning theory.
+For example, model selection techniques rely heavily on concentration inequalities \cite{massart2007concentration}.
+They have also been used for high dimensional procedures \cite{alquier2020high,bickel2009simultaneous} or for studying various machine learning framework, such as time series prediction \cite{kuznetsov2015learning}, online machine learning \cite{sanchez2015time} or classification problems \cite{freund2004generalization}. \\ Many concentration inequalities have been proposed under different scenarios and assumptions.
+The simpler case corresponds to the \emph{independent and identically distributed hypothesis}.
+Interested readers may consult \cite{boucheron2013concentration} for an overview on concentration inequalities in this case.

-Bidirectional machine learning models have been recently an important topic of research.
-These models use the past and the future of a time series to predict the present \cite{schuster1997bidirectional}.
-These have many applications, in particular in term of speech processing and language recognition\cite{huang2015bidirectional}.
-In particular, many applications have been developed around the BERT model\cite{devlin2018bert}.
-Using bidirectional models in the case of speech recognition make some sense, because the distribution of probability for a word in a given place in the text depend not only from previous words, but also from future words.

-This imply that using standard concentration inequalities on such models is not an easy task, because of the non-causal interaction in such models.
-In terms of times series, the present values depends on both the past and the future of the times series .
-In this paper, we want to propose a framework to analyse such models.
-More precisely, we want to adapt classical machine learning analysis techniques in the case of non-causal random fields.
-Non-causality seems a good way to treat several type of model, including bidirectional models.

-In the section \ref{Sec:Model}, we recall a presentation of non-causal random fields proposed in \cite{doukhan2007fixed} In the section \ref{Sec:Approximation}, we provide an approximation of the model depending only on a finite number of independent variables.
-Then, in section \ref{Sec:Concentration} we establish concentration and deviation inequalities for non-causal random fields.
-Finally, we provide some example of application of this inequalities.
+However, in many machine learning applications, the i.i.d. assumption does not hold.
+Moreover, the i.i.d. cannot be tested from any data analysis.
+It is the case, for instance for time series which exhibit inherent temporal dependence.
+A simple way to model temporal dependence for time series is to suppose that data $(X_t)$ are generated from a Markov chain, i.e., they verify: